paulgasbarra/react-technical-pokemon/completed/README.md

 On the way home to Pallet Town, Ash dropped his pokedex.

 Some parts of it still work, but we need to restore this Pokedex before the big tournament.
 The 'dex should return a list of pokemon to choose from.
-Selecting on a pokemon will display it's name, picture and abilities in the sidebar.
+Selecting on a pokemon will display its name, picture, and abilities in the sidebar.

 ### API Info